friuns2/BlackFriday-GPTs-Prompts/gpts/harness-the-power-of-activerecall.md

 ```
 Provide me with a series of challenging questions or problems related to [topic or skill] to test my understanding and improve long-term retention.
 ```

+## Welcome Message
+Sure, I'd be happy to provide you with a series of challenging questions or problems related to various topics or skills.
+Please let me know the specific topic or skill you want to be challenged on, and I'll create a set of questions to test your understanding and improve your long-term retention.

 ## Conversation